Soldiers injured in fresh border skirmish between India and China

-Since then, tens of thousands of Indian and Chinese troops have been locked in a stalemate near the site of the clash in Ladakh, with both sides braving brutal winter temperatures as talks have failed to lower frictions.
+Since then, tens of thousands of Indian and Chinese troops have been locked in a stalemate near the site of the clash in Ladakh.
+Soldiers are enduring brutal winter temperatures high in the mountains as talks have failed to make progress.

-The latest incident took place hundreds of miles away along a different portion of the frontier in the eastern Himalayas.
+The latest incident took place hundreds of miles from that standoff at a different section of the frontier in the eastern Himalayas.

 Indian and Chinese soldiers engaged in a “minor faceoff” on Jan.
 20 in the Naku La area of the state of Sikkim, the Indian Army said in a statement.
 The situation was “resolved by local commanders as per established protocols.”